AkariAsai/ScholarQABench/README.md

     --qa-dir data/scholarqa_cs/src_answers \
     --test-config data/scholarqa_cs/test_configs_snippets.json \
     --rubrics --snippets \
-    --src-names <optional comma separated src names prefixes of prediction files with .jsonl, if not given all the files will be picked>
+    --src-names <optional comma-separated src names prefixes of prediction files with .jsonl, if not given all the files will be picked>
 ```
 **Note:** To evaluate only using rubrics, remove `--snippets` parameter and vice-versa to use only snippets.

-**Acknowledgements:** The original code of the ScholarQA-CS are available at [allenai/multidoc_qa_eval](https://github.com/allenai/multidoc_qa_eval).
+**Acknowledgements:** The original code of ScholarQA-CS is available at [allenai/multidoc_qa_eval](https://github.com/allenai/multidoc_qa_eval).

 ### Prometheus for Coverage, Relevance and Organization (ScholarQA-CS)